-A Quality of Life Plan brings a community together to map out its needs, potential solutions, and possible partners.
+The Quality of Life Plans developed by the Local Initiative Support Corporation (LISC) bring a community together to map out its needs, potential solutions, and possible partners.
 The plan considers the whole community, including schools, parks, health care and child care, community safety, organizing, social services and opportunities for economic advancement.

 Mission Creek is a mixed-use housing development that combines onsite health services and supportive care designed specifically for the needs of homeless elders.

 The project has saved $1.46 million in avoided hospitalizations across the 51 seniors in the community at the time of the evaluation.
 Independent housing also saved the state $9.2 million over seven years in Medicaid and Medicare by reducing skilled nursing care.
 The benefits of enabling people to lead better lives are incalculable.